ncc1700/nearlands/README.md

 # How to build

-you will need clang, nasm (for amd64 builds), xmake, make, mtools and QEMU (the entire suit, including qemu-img and its many emulators)
+you will need clang, nasm (for amd64 builds), xmake, make, mtools and QEMU (the entire suite, including qemu-img and its many emulators)

 when done so, clone this repo and run `make setup`, this will fetch limine (our bootloader) and anything else that is needed